Degree focus at University of Göttingen

 Master’s in Matter to Life: Complex Systems and Biological Physics

-The Matter to Life (MtL) program at Göttingen University focuses on the field of Complex Systems and Biological Physics.
-The physics of complex and biological systems provides concepts and tools, both experimental and theoretical, to address life quantitatively and to investigate the physical and chemical principles that can either enable or constrain the emergence of life or life-like behaviors from inanimate matter.
+The Matter to Life (MtL) program at University of Göttingen focuses on the field of Complex Systems and Biological Physics.
+Students will learn experimental and theoretical tools and concepts which can be used to quantitatively study biological systems, and to investigate the physical and chemical principles that can either enable or constrain the emergence of life or life-like behaviors from inanimate matter.

-This program will introduce students to the physical basis of biological systems, modern approaches for analyzing complex systems such as living matter, as well as physical chemistry and bioengineering.
-The first year of the program is dedicated to a combination of core courses that establish a common ground for all MtL students and specialized courses that are chosen by the students individually based on their interests.
-In the second year, students will focus on lab rotations and performing laboratory work that will be utilized for a written Master’s thesis.
+This program will introduce students to the physical basis of biological systems, modern approaches for analyzing complex systems including living matter, as well as physical chemistry and bioengineering.
+The first year of the program is dedicated to a combination of core courses that establish a common ground for all MtL students plus a broad range of specialized courses which can be chosen by individual students.
+In the second year, the program is research based.
+Students will focus on lab rotations and performing research work that will be used for a written Master’s thesis.
 Students are encouraged to work with more than one fellow from the entire MtL network, including those in locations outside of Göttingen.

 - Introduction to Biophysics

 - Ethics in Synthetic Biology